SamikshaRana28/smart-market-watchlist/README.md

 - **Context badges** — 🔊 volume spike / 📈 breakout / 📊 volatility /
   🔗 sector correlation icons next to each row's explanation, so the *why* is scannable at a glance, not just readable
+- **Multiple watchlists per user** — switcher in the header, persisted via `?watchlist=` in the URL and localStorage so it survives a reload
+- **Symbol search/autocomplete** — type a ticker or a company name (e.g.
+  "google") when adding a stock; matches a curated name list plus a live `yfinance` lookup, so you don't need to already know the exact ticker
+- **Attention Score alerts** — per-watchlist threshold; when a symbol's score crosses it on a visit, a browser notification fires (Notification API, foreground only — no server-side push)

 ## Stack